 2011 – Andy Carroll netted while winning his first cap as a reds player in England’s 1-1 friendly draw with Ghana at Wembley.
 Dirk Kuyt bagged a brace, scoring in his third consecutive international as the Netherlands beat Hungary 5-3 in a Euro 2012 qualifier in Amsterdam.
 Ex-red Milan Baroš was on target as the Czech Republic beat Liechtenstein 2-0 in another qualifier, while Harry Kewell won his last cap as a Galatasaray player in Australia’s 2-1 friendly win in Germany.
 Alberto Aquilani, Tom Ince, Glen Johnson, Martin Škrtel, Andrew Wisdom, future reds Stewart Downing, Dejan Lovren, Simon Mignolet, James Miner and Mamadou Sakho and ex-reds Xabi Alonso, Álvaro Arbeloa, Yossi Benayoun, Alou Diarra, Javier Mascherano and Daniel Sjölund all also featured in internationals that day.

-2016 – Emre Can, Nathaniel Clyne, Adam Lallana, James Milner, Mamadou Sakho, Martin Škrtel, Daniel Sturridge and ex-reds Daniel Agger, Sebastián Coates, Javier Mascherano and Luis Suárez all featured for their countries, with Roy Hodgson taking charge of England.
+2016 – Emre Can, Nathaniel Clyne, Adam Lallana, James Milner, Mamadou Sakho, Martin Škrtel, Daniel Sturridge, future reds Alisson Becker and Gini Wijnaldum, and ex-reds Daniel Agger, Sebastián Coates, Javier Mascherano and Luis Suárez all featured for their countries, with Roy Hodgson taking charge of England.

 1983 - Southampton’s Mark Wright made his England Under-21’s debut as they beat Greece 2-1 at Fratton Park in a European Championships qualifier.
 Steve McMahon won his final cap as a Blue in the same game, with fellow future red Paul Walsh also featuring.

 2005 - John Welsh struck his first goal for England Under-21’s as he started his first game at this level, although this was his fourth cap.
-Scott Carson was in goal as Azerbaijan were beaten 2-0 at the Riverside Stadium in a European Championships qualifier.
+Scott Carson and future red James Milner also played as Azerbaijan were beaten 2-0 at the Riverside Stadium in a European Championships qualifier.
 Future red Daniel Agger netted his third and final goal for Denmark at this level as they won 1-0 in the Ukraine in another qualifier.
 On the same day, Ramon Calliste won his final Under-21’s cap as a Manchester United player, with Wales losing a qualifier 2-0 in Austria.